magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 ## Install solution template

-You will need to have access to ThingsBoard Professional Edition.
-The easiest way is to use [ThingsBoard Cloud](https://thingsboard.io/installations/choose-region/){:target="_blank"} server.
+You will need to have access to IoT Hub.
+The easiest way is to use IoT Hub Cloud server.
-The alternative option is to install ThingsBoard using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.
+The alternative option is to install IoT Hub using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

 {% include images-gallery.html imageCollection="go-to-solution-templates-page-1" showListImageTitles="true" %}